 Faith class in sixth grade begins by focusing on understanding important aspects of the Old Testament.
 Students learn about key Biblical figures, events, and traditions.
 There is a special emphasis on the covenants established between God and His people throughout salvation history.
 Additionally, throughout the year, students learn about key elements of the New Testament and modern events in Church history – such as Marian apparitions, devotion to Divine Mercy, revelation of Jesus's Sacred Heart, and the lives of saints like John Paul II, St. Thérèse, St. Maximillian Kolbe, and St. Faustina.
 During the class, applications of The Faith to everyday life are made and ideas for further growth are shared.

-d.
-In December and January, students participate in the C-STEM fair individually or with a partner.
+- In January and February, students participate in the C-STEM fair.
 Students come up with original science or engineering-based project ideas that follow either the scientific method or engineering design process.
 Students first research the concepts and then either perform an experiment or construct their project in order to solve the problem that they have stated.
-Students are judged, and those with the top projects have the opportunity to move on to a diocesan-wide STEM fair.
+Students are judged, and those with the top projects have the opportunity to move on to an archdiocesan-wide STEM fair.

-e.
-The main field trip for fifth and sixth graders happens every other year so that each class goes once.
+- The main field trip for fifth and sixth graders happens every other year so that each class goes once.
 Students spend two days and nights at Eagle Bluff Environmental Learning Center in Lanesboro, accompanied by teachers and parent chaperones.
 This is an awesome opportunity for students to bond while participating in outdoor education!
-In addition, we go to the Minnesota Science Museum.

 Middle School Technology Consists of the following:

 - One-to-One computing with iPads (grades 5 & 6) and laptop PCs (grades 7 & 8)

 - Course-specific technology skills (word processing, spreadsheet, power point, etc.)

 - Use of cloud-based computing via Office 365 and Google G-Suite.